blackwood/bode/_posts/2019-06-11-how-to-make-a-music-video-on-your-own.md

 <div class='embed-container'><iframe title="They Might Be Giants - Unctuous Robot" src='https://www.youtube.com/embed//a9XJA1dmrKM' frameborder='0' allowfullscreen></iframe></div>

 They Might Be Giants have done this to wonderful affect many times.
 (Particularly for their Dial-A-Song series).
 Unique evocative scenes can emerge when overlaying two pieces of existing footage.
 Do the visuals have to do with the deep, hidden meaning of your song?
 Who knows?
-It's enough for a music video to look cool.
-I went with this approach myself for two of the songs off my last EP:
+It's enough for a music video to just look cool.
+I went with this approach myself for two of the songs off my last EP.

 <div class='embed-container'><iframe title="Baze Blackwood - Willow Tree" src='https://www.youtube.com/embed//HkObUJy6qeo' frameborder='0' allowfullscreen></iframe></div>

-In my song Willow Tree, parts of the car chase and crash in this old film cut to match energetic parts of the song.
-A great resource for old footage is https://archive.org/details/stock_footage
+In the video for my song Willow Tree, parts of the car chase and crash in this old film cut to match energetic parts of the song.
+A great resource you can use for old footage is https://archive.org/details/stock_footage

 <div class='embed-container'><iframe title="Malik Elarbi - Never Need To" src='https://www.youtube.com/embed//LKDtqbz6P5I' frameborder='0' allowfullscreen></iframe></div>